 The island of Mauritius prides on a unique yet fragile architectural heritage.
 The distinctive architecture of Mauritius depicts the nation’s history as a colonial trade base that connected Europe with the east.
 The architecture here sees a mixed influence of the Dutch, French, British, Indian and East African styles.
 Port Louis, the Capital of Mauritius, is a must visit to enjoy the ancient architecture blending beautifully with the present.
 The 19th century Eureka House, now a museum is a prime example of the Mauritian Architecture and must be included in your Mauritius tourism itinerary.

 If you’re an Indian movie fan, then once in your lifetime you must have dreamt about walking across a sugarcane field.
 Your Bollywood dream will find its wings in the sugarcane fields of Mauritius.
 Drive up the hills, and find sugarcane growing on either side of the road.
 Here you can walk down the sugarcane aisle and feel like stepping into a sugarcane maze.
-Sugarcane was one of the biggest industries in Mauritius and the sugar was exported to Europe in the earlier days.
-There is also a sugar museum in Mauritius.
-A walk across the sugarcane field is an absolute must in your list of things to do in Mauritius.
+Sugarcane was one of the biggest industries and the sugar was exported to Europe in the earlier days.
+There is also a sugar museum.
+A walk across the sugarcane field is an absolute must in your list of things to do.